 We talked about SEO companies reporting on any website changes they make, but they should also report on their activity and results.

-I’d say that you should look for a monthly report—that’s pretty standard.
+We’d say that you should look for a monthly report — that’s pretty standard.
 If you prefer a different reporting frequency, most SEOs will try to accommodate you.

 All SEO reports should include a few things:

-- summary of activities – this should include things such as details about email outreach campaigns, content creating, and how many new links came into the site.
+- The summary of activities should include details about email outreach campaigns, content creation, and how many new links came into the site.

-- search traffic – one of the most important markers of progress is an increase in search traffic.
-A report should show your search traffic for the month as well as the percentage change from last month and last year (the same month).
+- Search traffic – One of the most important progress markers is increased search traffic.
+A report should show your search traffic for the month and the percentage change from last month to last year (the same month).

-- search rankings – if you’re targeting any main keywords, you should get a quick update in each report.
+- Search rankings – You should get a quick update in each report if you’re targeting any main keywords.

 This question won’t typically help you tell a good SEO from a bad one, but it will tell you what to expect from the company if you hire them.
 Having clear expectations from the start will minimize frustrations on both sides in the future.